 - I. Policy: RNAIs will participate in planned "Call" clinical experiences.
-The purpose of the call experience is to help the Intern develop a realistic picture of the future practice of nurse anesthesia.
-It is expected that the Intern will gain experiences with emergency surgery, obstetrical patients, patient assessment, resuscitations, and additional responsibilities assumed by anesthesia personnel. - II.
-Purpose: The purpose of the call experience policy is to inform RNAIs of the call experience provided by the program.
+The call experience aims to help the Intern develop a realistic picture of the future practice of nurse anesthesia.
+It is expected that the Intern will gain experience with emergency surgery, obstetrical patients, patient assessment, resuscitations, and additional responsibilities assumed by anesthesia personnel. - II.
+Purpose: The call experience policy aims to inform RNAIs of the call experience provided by the program.